tanveesrivastava/Machinery/README.md

 ## 3. Modeling the Robotic Manipulator Arm
 We will build the robotic arm piece by piece, starting from the base up to the gripper.
 1. Press `Shift + A > Mesh > Circle`.
-2. Go to Edit Mode, select the circle, and press `F` to fill.
+2. Go to Edit Mode, select the circle, and press `F` to fill in.
 3. Extrude the face by pressing `E`.
 4. Press `Shift + A > Mesh > Plane`.
-5. Select two opposite edges, extrude by `E`, then press `Z` for moment restriction only in Z direction.
+5. Select two opposite edges, extrude by `E`, then press `Z` for moment restriction only in the Z direction.
 6. Now press `Ctrl + Shift + B` for bevel edges.
 7. Press `A` to select the object, then `Alt + E` > Extrude to Normal.
 8. Press `Shift + A > Mesh > Cube`.
 9. Scale it using `S`, then extrude it from the upper face.
-10. Add a Plane, extrude the edges downwards.
+10. Add a Plane, and extrude the edges downwards.
-11. Then loop cut, extrude again.
+11. Then loop cut, and extrude again.
-12. Add a Plane, scale it to make it look like a plateau.
+12. Add a Plane, and scale it to make it look like a plateau.
 13. Then add a cube, bevel it, and through Modifier, add a Mirror to create the pick part of it.

 ## 4. Parenting in Blender for a Complete Robotic Arm